navikt/nada/docs/process-data/onprem/airflow.md

 ### dvBucketEndpoint
-When publishing datapackages [dataverk](../../dataverk/README) uses this parameter to determine which data catalog the datapackage content (resource files and visualizations) should be published to.
+When publishing data packages [dataverk](../../dataverk/README) uses this parameter to determine which data catalog the data package content (resource files and visualizations) should be published to.

 **NAV internal (default):** https://dv-api-intern.prod-gcp.nais.io/storage ([internal data catalog](../finn-data/datakatalog#internal-datacatalog-nav-only))

 **External:** https://dv-api-ekstern.prod-gcp.nais.io/storage ([external data catalog](../finn-data/datakatalog#public-datacatalog))

 :::caution external data catalog
-When not specifying `dvApiEndpoint` and `dvBucketEndpoint` the datapackages are by default published to the
+When not specifying `dvApiEndpoint` and `dvBucketEndpoint` the data packages are by default published to the
 [internal data catalog](../../finn-data/datakatalog/#internal-datakatalog-nav-only).
-Do not override these parameters unless you want to publish datapackages to the [external data catalog](../../finn-data/datakatalog/#public-datacatalog).
+Do not override these parameters unless you want to publish data packages to the [external data catalog](../../finn-data/datakatalog/#public-datacatalog).
 :::

 ## Examples of DAG repositories
 - [nada-dags](https://github.com/navikt/nada-dags) contains examples on how to use different operators in Airflow.
-- [opendata-dags](https://github.com/navikt/opendata-dags) contains the DAGs used for creating datapackages.
+- [opendata-dags](https://github.com/navikt/opendata-dags) contains the DAGs used for creating data packages.

 ## Dataverk-Airflow
 [Dataverk-Airflow](https://github.com/navikt/dataverk-airflow) is a library aimed at making it easier to use